atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

 Even with the correct types, the tests were still failing at runtime.
 The root cause was the Angular Router's default `paramsInheritanceStrategy`, which is `'emptyOnly'`.
 This meant that child routes with their own paths (like `'posts/:postId'`) were not inheriting the parameters from their parents (`'user/:userId'`).

 The solution was to ensure that the `paramsInheritanceStrategy` is always set to `'always'` when using the typed router.
-This was accomplished by making it a default, internal configuration within the `provideTypedRouter` function.
+This was accomplished by making it a default, internal configuration within the `provideRouter` function.
 This guarantees that the runtime behavior of the router matches the expectations of the type system, ensuring that parent parameters and data are always available to child routes.

 ### Testing `RouterTestingHarness` with Child Routes